Casement Windows Cost 2023: Replacement & Installation Guide

 Modern windows can be coated or treated to improve energy efficiency and maximize energy savings.
 Two popular options are low-emissivity coatings (Low-E coatings) and window tinting.

-Low-e glass coatings help reduce the amount of UV (ultraviolet) radiation coming through your window, and they also reduce the rate of energy loss through your window glass.5 These coatings can be applied directly by the manufacturer, but they can also be applied on windows that are already installed as an add-on for energy efficiency.
-Some Low-E coatings are selective, meaning they prohibit harmful UV rays but still allow ample visible light in.
+Low-e glass coatings help reduce the amount of UV (ultraviolet) radiation coming through your window, and they also reduce the rate of your home’s energy loss through your window glass.5 These coatings can be applied directly by the manufacturer, but they can also be applied on windows that are already installed as an add-on for energy efficiency.
+Some Low-E coatings are selective, meaning they prohibit harmful UV rays but still allow ample visible transmittance.

 Window tinting acts similarly, although it only reduces the amount of sunlight coming into your home.
 Window tinting can also be applied as a part of the manufacturing process or after the window is installed as an after-market add-on.
 Window tinting is popular in areas with intense sunlight that can cause UV damage and fade furniture, flooring and other belongings.

-It’s challenging to say what energy-efficient windows will cost because windows with the Energy Star rating that are considered to be energy efficient can vary quite a lot in frame material, glass type and glass coatings.
+It’s challenging to say what energy-efficient windows will cost because Energy Star windows that are considered to be energy efficient can vary quite a lot in frame material, glass type and glass coatings.